 Thank you to the Friends of Contee-Parago Park for their important preservation work!
 For more information on Contee-Parago Park, check out our Five Minute Histories video:

-Thank you to everyone who came to our virtual micro-grant party last week and helped select the five new ideas to advance preservation in Baltimore!
+Thank you to everyone who came to our virtual micro-grant party last night and helped select grants for six Baltimore projects!
 It was a fun and participatory event.
-Here are the five projects that received funding:
+Here are the six projects that received funding:

 We will keep you posted as these projects move along and, again, thank you!!

 Please help us give away six micro-grants to advance good ideas in Baltimore.
 This is our sixth year of providing micro-grants and as we have done in past years, we’ll have five finalists provide three-minute “pitches” of their ideas… and then we will ask you to cast virtual ballots for your favorite.
 Based on your votes, we will give out two $500 grants, two $250 grants, and two $50 grants.
 Register here!